dfuse-io/docs/content/guides/core-concepts/search-query-language.md

 {{< /alert >}}

 While date range is more intuitive, the block range more closely follows the blockchain concept which resolves around blocks.
-Furthermore, we went the block range way over the date range to make clearer the boundaries that are search for, reducing potential off by one errors that could happen more often when using a date range.
+Furthermore, we went the block range method over the date range to help further clarify the boundaries wanted in the search, reducing potential off-by-one errors that could happen more often when using a date range.

 All searches are performed within the range boundary, and the navigation is either from lower boundary to upper boundary when doing an ascending (a.k.a forward) search and from upper boundary to lower boundary when doing a descending (a.k.a backward) search.

-Cursor and block range are closely coupled concept since when providing a cursor value to our search endpoints, it will affect the actual block range queried.
-Indeed, a cursor value will override the lower boundary on ascending search while overriding the upper boundary when doing a descending search.
+Cursor and block range are closely coupled concepts since when providing a cursor value to our search endpoints, it will affect the actual block range queried.
+Note that a cursor value will override the lower boundary on ascending search while overriding the upper boundary when doing a descending search.

 {{< alert type="note" >}}
 While the cursor affects the block range, it's still actually transaction aware.
-This means that would jump to block as well as skipping all transactions that were before the cursor, thus already sent to you.
+This means that it would jump to blocks, as well as skipping all transactions that were before the cursor, thus already sent to you.
 {{< /alert >}}

-Resolution of block range in regards to search inputs has difference depending on the chain you are using.
-Refers to the following specific search range pages for the blockchain you want to work with:
+Resolution of block range in regards to search inputs has some differences depending on the chain you are using.
+Refers to the following specific search range pages for the blockchain are working with:

 - [EOSIO]({{< ref "/guides/eosio/concepts/search-ranges" >}})
 - [Ethereum]({{< ref "/guides/ethereum/concepts/search-ranges" >}})